mixxxdj/mixxx/source/chapters/user_interface.rst

 :term:`BPM` of the track matches that of the other deck.
 It also adjusts the :term:`phase` of the track so that the two tracks' beats are aligned.

+The plus and minus buttons increase and decrease the rate, respectively.
+If right-clicked, they adjust the pitch in smaller steps.
+Similarly, the left and right arrow buttons are :term:`pitch bend` buttons, and these adjust the pitch temporarily.
+These can act as either a fixed :term:`pitch bend` or a :term:`ramping pitch bend`.
+You can configure their functionality in the `Mixxx Preferences` Interface section.

 Loop Controls and Hotcues
 -------------------------